zlrkw11/zl-space/src/components/component.md

   };
 ```

-using the second object (function) to set the first value to the new one passed in.
+using the second function to set the first value to the new one passed in.

+the value passed in can be any type.